Policy and Procedure

 This letter should set out the details of the complaint including evidence as set out above.
 The complainant should also specify what they feel would resolve the complaint, and how they feel the previous stage of the procedure has not addressed their complaint sufficiently.

-The complaint will be heard by a review panel consisting of members of the Board of Trustees.
+Urban Saints will usually acknowledge escalated formal complaints in writing within 5 working days.
+The complaint will then be heard by a review panel consisting of members of the Board of Trustees.
 These individuals will have access to the existing record of the complaint’s progress.

 The complainant must have reasonable notice of the date of the review panel; however, the review panel reserves the right to convene at their convenience rather than that of the complainant.
 At the review panel meeting, the complainant and representatives from Urban Saints, as appropriate, will be present.
 Each will have an opportunity to set out written or oral submissions prior to the meeting.

 The complainant must be allowed to attend the panel hearing and be accompanied by a suitable companion if they wish.

 The panel must then put together its findings and recommendations from the case.
 The panel will also provide a copy of the findings and recommendations to the complainant and, where relevant, the subject of the complaint, and make a copy of the findings and recommendations available for inspection by members of the NLT at Urban Saints.